 Coaching may also be cancelled if pitches are frozen solid/waterlogged or in other extreme weather conditions.
 To save a wasted trip, please call your coach or manager.

 You are part of the Club - you may never have played rugby, but you are very welcome to the Club so please use it and please help us out.

 Volunteers - We always need volunteers - it is the only way the Club can provide the coaches and the facilities for your children.
 None of our volunteers are paid and everything happens as a result of our volunteer’s hard work.

 Please don’t wait to be asked - just ask one of the coaches how you can help - it doesn’t have to be a major commitment it can be simply taking a 1 day 1st Aid course or bringing in the corner flags after a match - every little helps - don’t leave it to others!
 I hope you will, and you enjoy getting involved and will enjoy your Sunday mornings more as a result.
 If you are interested in helping, please speak to your coach or manager.

 Fund Raising and sponsorship: We are always looking for financial support from parents or local businesses.
 All contributions are welcome and can go a long way.
 For example, a £500 donation will pay for a set of playing shirts of which we purchase 6 a year.
 Sports matching schemes may mean we can double the value of your donation.

 Please speak to our Treasurer, Tom Williams, if you feel you can help (01332 864260)

 10) Melbourne Sporting Partnership

 The excellent facilities also include a large function room & bar which are available for hire for private functions.
-Again, please contact Dave or Jane for further details.
-The clubhouse bar is open 7 days a week, from 6.00pm on weekdays and from midday on weekend match days, and you are warmly invited to come and try the hospitality.
+Again, please contact Jane for further details.
+The opening times of the bar are to be found on the MSP website and Facebook page and you are warmly invited to come and try the hospitality.